-Furthermore, according to the law, reception centres should not only evaluate if special reception needs apply, but should also proactively look for signs of special procedural needs themselves.
-Where such needs are identified, the centres must inform the Immigration Office and/or the CGRS accordingly, on the condition that the asylum seeker gives its consent.[8
+Furthermore, according to the law, reception centres should evaluate if special reception needs apply and proactively look for signs of special procedural needs themselves.
+Where such needs are identified, the centres must inform the Immigration Office and/or the CGRS accordingly on the condition that the asylum seeker consents.

 Specific procedural needs that have been observed in practice include the need to conduct the interview in rooms at ground level in cases where the applicant has a physical disability, to organise several breaks during the interview, to postpone the interview after the birth of a child etc. Overall, when specific procedural needs are identified, the measures mainly consist of hearing the person concerned in an appropriate manner and providing them with the opportunity to take a break at any time during the interview.
 The assistance of an interpreter during a personal interview has also been described in some decisions as a special procedural need.
 In practice, however, this is not the case since one is entitled to an interpreter during every asylum procedure described in Article 51/4 of the Aliens Act.

-The above examples demonstrate that the CGRS makes efforts to meet certain special procedural needs.
+The above examples demonstrate that the CGRS makes efforts to meet specific special procedural needs.
 However, certain limits have been noted in practice.
 As an example, in the case of a minor who had reached the age of 18 during the asylum procedure, special assistance was no longer attributed to him.

-The law on Guardianship of unaccompanied minors contains general provisions on the protection of unaccompanied minors as well as on the role of the guardian.
-Based on this law, the Guardianship unit of the Federal Public Service of Justice has established a hotline that operates 24/7 to notify the detection of unaccompanied children, so that the necessary arrangements can be made.
-For unaccompanied minors the specific procedural needs mainly consists of the assistance of a guardian, an interview conducted by a protection officer trained in child protection and the fact that the CGRS takes into account the age and level of maturity when evaluating the applicants declarations.
+The law on Guardianship of unaccompanied minors contains general provisions on the protection of unaccompanied minors and on the role of the guardian.
+Based on this law, the Guardianship unit of the Federal Public Service of Justice has established a hotline that operates 24/7 to notify the detection of unaccompanied children so that the necessary arrangements can be made.
+For unaccompanied minors, the specific procedural needs mainly consist of a guardian’s assistance, an interview conducted by a protection officer trained in child protection and the fact that the CGRS considers the age and level of maturity when evaluating the applicant’s declarations.